7 Habits That May Help Prevent Breast Cancer

 Watch your jeans size

 Being overweight or obese—especially after menopause—increases your chances of developing breast cancer; one of the best breast cancer prevention tips is to maintain a healthy weight.
-“The more fat or adipose tissue you have in your body, the more estrogen you can potentially produce,” explains Tara Shirazian, MD, OB/GYN, founder and Mom in Chief of Mommy Matters.
-“This excess estrogen is what put women at increased risk for both breast and uterine cancers.”
+"The more fat or adipose tissue you have in your body, the more estrogen you can potentially produce," explains Taraneh Shirazian, MD, OB/GYN, an obstetrician and gynecologist in NYU Langone in New York City and a founder and mom in chief of Mommy Matters.
+"This excess estrogen is what puts women at increased risk for both breast and uterine cancers."
 Regular physical activity, making necessary dietary shifts, and practicing portion control are all part of a successful weight loss/management effort.
-Here are some of the best weight loss tips we’ve ever read.
+Here are some of the best weight loss tips we’ve read.

 Quit smoking (please!)

-It’s no secret that quitting a cigarette habit does wonders for preventing lung cancer and reducing heart disease, but it also helps with breast cancer prevention too.
-Studies have found that smoking—especially if you started at an early age or before having your first child—increases the chances of getting invasive breast cancer.
+It’s no secret that quitting a cigarette habit can help prevent lung cancer and reduce heart disease risk, but it also helps with breast cancer prevention too.
+A study in the journal Breast Cancer: Targets and Therapy found that smoking—especially if you started at an early age or before having your first child—increases the chances of getting invasive breast cancer.
 Women who began smoking prior to their first menstrual cycle had a 61 percent higher risk and women who began smoking after their first cycle but 11 or more years before giving birth, had a 45 percent higher risk of developing invasive breast cancer.
 It’s never too late to make healthy changes now.
 Take the necessary steps to quit smoking today.
 And if you’ve never touched a cigarette, stay on track and don’t start.

 Eat your broccoli and kale and ...

-If you love noshing on vegetables, keep it up!
-Eating healthy vegetables may play a role in preventing breast cancer; Rachel Beller, MS, RD, founder of Beller Nutritional Institute, suggests ingesting a range of cruciferous veggies, such as broccoli, broccoli sprouts, cauliflower, cabbage, and kale.
+If you love noshing on vegetables, keep it up.
+Eating healthy vegetables may play a role in preventing breast cancer; Rachel Beller, MS, RD, a dietitian and founder of Beller Nutritional Institute, suggests ingesting a range of cruciferous veggies, such as broccoli, broccoli sprouts, cauliflower, cabbage, and kale.
 These foods contain cancer-fighting phytochemicals and can easily be incorporated into a variety of meals.
 “One of the most powerful tools to preventing breast cancer is what you put in your body,” she says.

 Consume more fiber